AdinathBadwe1506/dbms_assignment/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **Notes**

 - Dummy data is present in project files.
 - Database dump is present in project files.
 - Queries are presented as separate text files.
 - ER diagram is presented as an image.
 - Due to lack of space ER attributes are written on a separate page.
 - Limits have been added in certain queries due to vast amounts of data output.
+- Since data has been generated randomly using programming and onlines websites, data is vast.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **Steps taken**